 When you put money into an average savings account, chances are you are accruing a small amount of simple interest.

-According to the FDIC, the current average national interest rate for savings accounts is 0.09 annual percentage yield (APY).
+APY is the annual rate of return that accounts for compounding interest.
+APY assumes that the funds will be in the investment cycle for a year, hence the name “annual yield.”
 If your interest rate is low, you might be missing out on cash that could otherwise be in your pocket.
 And it may be worthwhile to look into other types of accounts that could earn you more interest.

 For example, let’s say you were to put $1,000 into a savings account that earned an interest rate of 1%.
 At the end of a year, without adding or taking out any additional money, your savings would grow to $1,010.00.

 In other words, multiplying the principal by the interest rate gives you a simple interest payment of $10.
 If you had a longer time frame, say five years, then you’d have $1,050.00.

 Though these interest yields are nothing to scoff at, simple interest rates are often not the best way to grow wealth.
 Since simple interest is paid out as it is earned and isn’t integrated into your account’s interest-earning balance, it’s difficult to make headway.
 So each year you will continue to be paid interest, but only on your principal — not on the new amount after interest has been added.

 Most real-life examples of growth over time, especially in investing and saving, are more complex.
 In those cases, interest may be applied to the principal multiple times in a given year, and you might have the loan or investment for a number of years.

 In this case, interest compounds, meaning that the amount of interest you gain is based on the principal plus all the interest that has accrued.
 This makes the math more complicated, but in that case the formula would be: